- Induced/adaptive human CD4+CD25+FOXP3+ T regulatory cells generated from peripheral CD4 cells

 Many questions about how iTregs develop and progress through developmental stages also remain unanswered, and frozen iTregs are a good source of cells to study this development through genetic and transcriptional profiling.
 DNA or RNA can easily be isolated from these cells and used for downstream applications and analysis.

 Induction/Generation of iTregs

-Conventional CD4 cells isolated from PBMCs underwent a proprietary process under sterile conditions to generate iTregs.
-To ensure that Tregs were induced, cells are analyzed for the expression of CD4, CD25, FOXP3, and CD127 (Figures 1-3).
+Naive CD4 cells isolated from PBMCs underwent a proprietary process under sterile conditions to generate iTregs.
+To ensure that Tregs were induced, cells are analyzed for the expression of CD4, CD25, FOXP3, and CD127 (Figure 1).
 Therefore, our frozen iTregs are a reliable and ideal source to obtain plentiful cells for your studies.